ReactiveHTML/rimmel/README.md

 ### Supported Environments
 Our focus is modern EcmaScript code.
-Client side.
-SSR is in the making in some branch.
+SSR is in the making.

 ## Current State
 Rimmel is created and maintained by Hello Menu, is being used in production on an advanced and complex webapp and is now an independent spin-off project of its own.